On the Combinatorial Version of the Slepian-Wolf Problem: Randomized polynomial time protocol

 \subsection{An effective protocol for Model~1 (partially shared sources of perfect randomness)}

 In this section we show that all pairs of rates from the hatched area in ~4 are achievable for Model~1.
-Technically, we prove the following statement. \begin{proposition} The version of Theorem~\ref{thm-main} holds for the Communication Model~1. \end{proposition} \emph{Remark 1.} \emph{Remark 1.} Our protocol involves random objects of different kinds: randomly chosen permutations and random hash functions from a universal family.
+Technically, we prove the following statement. \begin{proposition} The version of Theorem~\ref{thm-main} holds for the Communication Model~1. \end{proposition}

+\emph{Remark 1.} Our protocol involves random objects of different kinds: randomly chosen permutations and random hash functions from a universal family.
 In this section we assume that the used randomness is perfect.
 This means that all permutations are chosen with the uniform distribution, and all hash functions are chosen independently.